Development cooperation in Lebanon

 The program focuses on strengthening human rights, advocacy and lobbying.
 Support is also given to partners running health related projects focusing on rehabilitation of disabled and vocational training of youth and increasing youth's job possibilities.
 Since 2012, support has also been directed to Syrian and Palestinian refugees entering Lebanon from Syria.

 Norwegian People's Aid (NPA) became actively involved in Lebanon following the Israeli invasion in 1982.
-NPA initiated with emergency relief, physical rehabilitation and, vocational training.
+NPA initiated its work with emergency relief, physical rehabilitation and, vocational training.